 We strongly believe in a hands-on approach to Science at this age, enabling the children to experience awe and wonder in the subject and to capture their natural curiosity about the world as they experience it.

 Our team of teachers, chosen for their passion for Science, present the subject in a stimulating and lively way with each class having access to a specialist Science laboratory as well as a considerable wealth of resources, specialist equipment and apparatus.

 Whether it’s becoming part of a food chain or working out which solids melt, our pupils’ imaginations are constantly engaged, and their enquiring minds filled with skills, which will prepare them for the future.

 Ballard is also lucky to have such extensive grounds, including meadows, woodlands, and a beautiful water garden, which are frequently used for studying the local ecology.
 This has inspired a group of Lower Prep pupils to not only investigate the outside world but also to try and protect it through the formation of an extra-curricular ‘Eco-Committee’.

 They have been successful at implementing change across the School on a wide variety of topics and, having won the Silver Eco Award this year, are currently working towards the prestigious Green Flag Award.

 In Lower Prep, Expressive Arts is introduced to the curriculum alongside Art, Dance and Music – all taught by our talented specialist teachers.
 These lessons cover everything from drama and group singing to focus and spatial awareness.
 They help prepare our pupils for our productions, giving them the confidence they need to get on stage.
-We also have achieved 100% success in Arts Award.
+We also have achieved 100% success in the Explore Arts Award.

 A starter scheme for Instrumental Music provides bespoke learning opportunities for all Year 3 pupils.
 At Ballard we believe that by giving our younger pupils access to all our GCSE equipment reaps rewards for both pupil and School.